Suture Absorbable en PDO (Polydioxanone)

 Description :

-PGLA sutures are available in purple and undyed in sizes from USP 8/0 to USP 2.
+PGLA sutures are available in purple and undyed color in sizes ranging from USP 8/0 to USP 2.

 PGLA sutures are coated with polycaprolactone and calcium stearate.